How to Spark Engagement with Unofficial Starts

 Useful Links & Resources

-- Unofficial Starts – click here to read a more eloquent description of an unofficial start strategy, with at least seven different, real-world examples.
+- Unofficial Starts – click here to read a more eloquent description of an unofficial start strategy, with at least seven different, real-world examples to demonstrate how I have managed to spark engagement.

 - Unofficial Start Activity Ideas – as the link suggests, you’ll learn a lot of really useful, practical activity ideas to keep your group occupied as soon as they arrive.